You qualify for full Medicare benefits at age 65 or older if:

 If you do not qualify on your own or your spouse's work record

 - Paying premiums for Part A (hospital insurance).
-If you have fewer than 30 work credits, you pay the maximum premium, $426 a month in 2014.
+If you have fewer than 30 work credits, you pay the maximum premium, $411 in 2016.
 If you have 30 to 39 credits, you pay less, $234 a month in 2014.
 If you continue working until you gain 40 credits, you will no longer pay these premiums.

 - Paying the same monthly premiums for Part B, which covers doctor visits and other outpatient services, as other enrollees pay.